thecryptofruit/education/zk-proofs-rollups.md

 2. BULLETPROOFS
 3.  zk-STARK

-It is about arguments (computationally unbounded provers), not proofs (bounded provers)!
+It is about arguments (computationally bounded provers), not proofs (unbounded provers)!

 ### zk-SNARK
 **zk succinct non-interactive argument of knowledge**